huaizepeng2020/AKGAN/README.md

 Training AKGAN on Amazon-Book and Alibaba-iFashion datasets needs about 40G video memory, and one A100 GPU is required.

 Run the file "main_AKGAN_one.py" to reproduce AKGAN, and the default dataset is Last-FM.

+You can also see the training log to check the convergence process of the model.